 Growth spurts

-First, your baby may be having a growth spurt.
+First, your baby may sleep more when teething because they’re also having a growth spurt.
 When growing, it’s common for babies to sleep more throughout the day — in both frequency and duration.

 Illness

-Another reason your baby might be sleeping more is that they’re under the weather.
+Another reason your baby might be sleeping more while they’re cutting teeth is that they’re under the weather.
 While your little one is fighting an illness, they might get extra tired.

 There are some simple signs that baby might be sick rather than teething, such as: